hypergori/PunBasicsTutorial/README.md

 1. PUN Callbacks when new players join

 But, As of today(29Sep2016), the PUN tutorial has some issues like using deprecated Unity api and missing/wrong instructions.
-I mangaged to find the solution and finally it works now. and I publish this here.
+I managed to find the solution and finally it works now. and I publish this here.

 The issues I found are
 ## Player re-position